Bolivian opposition leaders rally as violence flares

-LA PAZ (Reuters) - A Bolivian protest leader will make a second attempt to reach La Paz on Wednesday to demand President Evo Morales step down, a gambit which has sparked a fierce backlash from government supporters while helping rally a split opposition.
+LA PAZ (Reuters) - A Bolivian protest leader will make a second attempt to reach the capital on Wednesday to demand President Evo Morales step down, a gambit which has sparked a fierce backlash from government supporters while helping rally a split opposition.

-Luis Fernando Camacho, a civic leader from the eastern city of Santa Cruz, has said he would travel to the capital’s main airport in nearby El Alto, with plans to deliver a pre-written letter of resignation for Morales, following a contentious election the leftist leader won last month.
+Luis Fernando Camacho, a civic leader from the eastern city of Santa Cruz, plans to deliver a pre-written letter of resignation for Morales to sign following a contentious election the leftist leader won last month.

-Camacho, who has become a figurehead for the opposition, has already attempted to reach La Paz, but was barred from leaving the airport in El Alto for several hours on Tuesday as government supporters massed outside.
+Camacho attempted on Tuesday to reach La Paz but was barred from leaving the capital’s main airport in nearby El Alto for several hours as government supporters massed outside.
 An air force plane later returned him to Santa Cruz.

-The new attempt is likely to stoke tensions following weeks of long protests and strikes since the Oct.
+Camacho’s effort is likely to stoke tensions following weeks of long protests and strikes since the Oct.
 20 vote.
 Hostilities have ramped up since Tuesday night in La Paz and Cochabamba with clashes between Morales supporters and the opposition.

-A Reuters reporter at the airport in Santa Cruz was unable to confirm Camacho had boarded a plane by 4 pm local time (2000 GMT), though Carlos Mesa, the runner-up in the October election, was at the El Alto airport waiting for Camacho to arrive.
+Local television footage on Wednesday showed crowds clashing in the street with unidentified groups beating people with sticks.
+There were reports one person was killed in the city of Quillacollo.
+Others images showed people carrying slingshots.

+A Reuters reporter saw Camacho arrive at the Santa Cruz airport late in the afternoon.
+The civic leader posted on Twitter saying he should arrive in El Alto at 7 p.m.
+(2300 GMT)

 “I am here to receive Mr. Camacho and express our solidarity and support for his basic right of free movement and his right to petition,” said Mesa, who has repeatedly raised allegations of fraud against Morales and called for new elections.